Reachability Verification Based Reliability Assessment for Deep Reinforcement Learning Controlled Robotics and Autonomous Systems: ALGORITHM DESIGN

 \section{ALGORITHM DESIGN}

-\yi{In this paper, we design a novel two-level framework for assessing the reliability of DRL controlled \gls{RAS} based on the reachability verification tools and statistical analysis technologies.
-At the local-level, safety verification is reduced to a reachability problem of checking whether an unsafe state is reachable from an initial state, while the global-level claims on reliability can be obtained by \gls{OP}-based statistical methods.}
+{In this paper, we design a novel two-level framework for assessing the reliability of a DRL-controlled \gls{RAS} based on the reachability verification tools and statistical analysis technologies.
+At the local-level, safety verification is reduced to a reachability problem of checking whether an unsafe state is reachable from an initial state, while the global-level claims on reliability\footnote{\RR{In our framework, safety and reliability, while distinct concepts in system engineering, do not necessitate separate statistical reasoning.
+This is because, we consider safety-critical applications in which any failure has the potential to result in unsafe outcomes.
+Therefore, like \cite{kalra_driving_2016,zhao_assessing_2019}, reliability specifically pertains to the probabilities of occurrences of failures that have direct relevance to the system's safety, which unities the two terms in our context.
+While ``reachability'' is a computational problem that determines the corresponding output set (sometimes called a ``safe set" despite potential ambiguity, to maintain consistency with the initial paper \cite{huang2021polar}) given an input set, studied at the local level of our framework.}} can be obtained by \gls{OP}-based statistical methods.}